 You will find three options:

-Print uncalled items and changes since last printed - this means sending new production dockets with remaining uncalled items and changes summarised in the footer (see C in image below)
+Print uncalled items and changes since last printed - this sends new production dockets with remaining uncalled items and changes summarised in the footer (see C in image below).

-Print changes only since last printed - this means sending the summary of changes on a separate instruction docket (see D in image below)
+Print changes only since last printed - this sends the summary of changes on a separate instruction docket (see D in image below).

-Disable change summaries - this means having new items print on their own docket.
-No summaries whatsoever
+Disable change summaries - new items print on their own docket.
+No summaries whatsoever.

 Selling with Courses

-Note - For one-off situations, you can easily override to which course a dish will be assigned to.
-Simply tap the course on the order summary - then tap the dish.
+Note - For one-off situations, you can easily override the assignment.
+Simply tap the course on the order summary, then tap the dish.
 This will manually assign the dish to the selected course.

-2. Select Send (see image below) when the order is finished.
-This sends the whole outline to the kitchen for them to prepare - but this would depend on how you’ve set up your printing configurations.
+2. Select Send (see image below) when the order is finished to send the order to the kitchen the way you have set up your printing configurations.

 3. Use the bell icon (see image below) to call courses or individual dishes.
 This will also print a docket depending on your printing configurations.

-Note - The Now course is automatically called because these are orders that are brought to the customer ASAP.
+Note - The Now course is automatically called to get items to the customer ASAP.
 As for the rest of the courses, you can select the bell icon to call a whole course or individual dish.

 Frequently Asked Questions